conf8o/chohnaikai/README.md

 ## Rules for Sorting

 Users can set their rules for sorting weighted items.
-(Sorted items that is going to store into a paticular place is called "Shipment")
+(One of sorted items that is going to store into a paticular place is called "Shipment")

 ```rust
 let weights: HashMap<&str, i32> = [("0.txt", 4), ("1.txt", 6), ("2.txt", 3), ("3.txt", 5)].iter().cloned().collect();